ketankshukla/python_vibe_coder_pro/README.md

 ## 🚀 About Me

-I'm a Python Full Stack Engineer with 2 years of experience in building robust and scalable web applications.
-My journey in software development has been driven by a passion for creating efficient, maintainable solutions that solve real-world problems.
+I'm a Python ETL Developer based in San Diego, CA, specializing in building data processing pipelines and automation solutions.
+I have experience in creating ETL pipelines, designing database integrations, and implementing data validation systems through a portfolio of practical projects.

+I'm passionate about data engineering and committed to data accuracy and quality.
+Currently seeking an entry-level ETL Developer position to leverage my technical expertise and passion for data engineering in solving complex business problems.

 ### 💻 Technical Expertise

 - **Backend Development**:
+-
   - Python (Django, FastAPI)
   - RESTful APIs
   - Microservices Architecture